oblivia-simplex/Narrativity/1_roy.md

 As a narrative writer I improvise recognition.
 Its like a location from which mutant beings emerge.
 This feels true, in life they never stop emerging.
-Look\-\--they even swarm through this text.
+Look---they even swarm through this text.
 I allow it because Im terrified and seduced.
 To encounter them via narrative is to formalize a moment of surrender.